-As discussed in Note 1, the financial statements present only the financial activity and balances of the Measure M General Obligation Bonds activity and do not purport to, and do not, present fairly the financial position of Coast Community College District, as of June 30, 2022, or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the financial activity and balances of the Measure M General Obligation Bonds activity and do not purport to, and do not, present fairly the financial position of Coast Community College District, as of June 30, 2023, the changes in its financial position or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.